munstermedia/deploy-commander/README.md

 # deploy-commander

-> One app to rule all your apps!
+> Continuous integration to rule all your applications !

 A tool for setting up a different environments most used for managing DTAP flows.
 Deploy commander is build directly on python/fabric, but can be used for any project.

 ** Note : This application is still in it's development phase. **

+## Soon

+- Attach github and bitbucket hooks to automate the deployment process

 ## Goals